-Meniere’s disease is a chronic (long-term) disease, but treatments and lifestyle changes can help to ease the symptoms.
-At least half of the individuals diagnosed with Meniere’s disease will go into remission within a few years after their diagnosis (University of Maryland Medical Center).
+Meniere’s disease is chronic, but treatments and lifestyle changes can help ease symptoms.
+Many people diagnosed with Meniere’s disease will go into remission within a few years after their diagnosis.

-The cause of Meniere’s disease is not known, but scientists believe it is caused by changes in the fluid in the inner ear.
+The cause of Meniere’s disease isn’t known, but scientists believe it’s caused by changes in the fluid in tubes of the inner ear.
 Other suggested causes include autoimmune disease, allergies, and genetics.

 Meniere’s disease symptoms tend to come on as “episodes” or “attacks.”
-Most individuals with Meniere’s disease do not experience symptoms between episodes.
+These symptoms include:

-- vertigo (attacks can last anywhere from a few minutes to 24 hours)
+- vertigo, with attacks lasting anywhere from a few minutes to 24 hours

 - loss of hearing in the affected ear

-- tinnitus (a sensation of ringing) in the affected ear
+- tinnitus, or the sensation of ringing, in the affected ear

 - loss of balance